 Where the range of the saltwater crocodile overlaps with that of the Australian freshwater crocodile, the saltwater crocodile outcompetes and sometimes kills the smaller species.

-Stones and pebbles may also be ingested, the purpose of which remains unclear, whether to help grind food in the stomach.
+Stones and pebbles may also be ingested, the purpose of which remains unclear, whether to help grind food (digestion) or to aid buoyancy.

 Saltwater crocodiles have the strongest bite of any animal today and a large adult male can crush a full-grown water buffalo’s skull between its jaws.
 A 5.2 metre (17 feet)-long saltwater crocodile has been confirmed as having the highest bite force ever recorded for an animal in a laboratory setting, with a bite force value of 16,000 N (3,700 psi).
 Fortunately for us when we need to restrain any crocodile, the jaws can easily be secured with rope, bands or tape.
 As with all animals, the power is required in closing those jaws, not in opening them, and the long jaws of crocodilians gives us a mechanical advantage in securing them!

 Est. wild population: 200,000 to 300,000

 Main conservation threats: Habitat destruction, illegal hunting and pollution